CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 Authorization management must have a complete overview of the authorizations assigned to a person.
 This overview must also include the authorization history of a person as well as information about the respective authorization request and the test and release process carried out.

-The inventory management of user accounts and authorizations must be presented in usable form and used as the basis for a target / actual comparison.
+The inventory management of user accounts and authorizations must be presented in usable form and used as a basis for a target / actual comparison.

 ** Verification of existing access **